 That means your problem statement is the heart of your concept.
 It is the very thing that gets people interested in you and your business.
 Eventually, it becomes the focal point.

 Put simply, a problem statement defines a problem and identifies what a solution would look like.
 But to build a good case for the problem is to not just state the problem.
 You should also build an engaging story around that problem — one that people can relate to.

-Purpose of a Problem Statement
+Purpose of a problem statement

-First, it allows you to identify and explain the problem in a concise but detailed way.
+- First, they allows you to identify and explain the problem in a concise but detailed way.
 This gives the reader a comprehensive view of what's going on.
 You can identify who the problem impacts, what the impacts are, where the problem occurs, and why and when it needs to be fixed.

-The second is to clarify what the expected outcomes are.
+- They clarify what the expected outcomes are.
 When you establish what the desired situation looks like, it helps give an overarching idea about the entire project.
 The proposed solution, scope, and goals of the solution are all made clear through the problem statement.

 A great problem statement will help to ensure that all objectives of your business are being met.

-Examples of Problem Statements in Business
+Examples of problem statements in business

 There are tons of successful examples of problem statements from various companies.
 Let's take Netflix for example.
 They solved the problem of having to go to the video store to rent movies.